 Code Quality Platforms (2 servers)

 In March 2026, SonarQube Cloud launched a native embedded MCP server — no installation or Docker required.
 The MCP server is built directly into SonarQube Cloud, removing the “Docker barrier” that was the main adoption obstacle for hosted integrations.
-This makes SonarQube the first major code quality platform to offer a fully managed, zero-install MCP experience.
 SonarQube (17.7% SAST mindshare, 7.4M+ users) detects bugs, vulnerabilities, code smells, and security hotspots across 30+ languages.

-Codacy MCP (official, 56 stars, 141 commits, TypeScript, MIT) positions itself as “MCP-native” — designed for the agentic development paradigm.
+Codacy MCP (official, TypeScript, MIT) positions itself as “MCP-native” — designed for the agentic development paradigm.
 Tools span the full code quality spectrum: repository management (setup, organization listing, analysis retrieval), code quality (issue detection with severity/category/language filtering), security analysis (SAST, secrets scanning, dependency scanning, IaC scanning, CI/CD scanning, DAST, penetration testing), file analysis (coverage metrics, duplication detection, complexity analysis), pull request tools (PR listing, diff analysis, coverage reports), and local analysis (CLI-based quality checks).
 Supports Cursor, Windsurf, Claude Desktop, VS Code with Copilot.
+In supported IDEs, install directly from the Codacy extension.
 Codacy’s MCP server extends beyond basic code scanning to include security categories (secrets, IaC, DAST) that SonarQube’s MCP server doesn’t expose directly.

 Stacked PR Workflow (1 server)